KarlNosworthy/offline-integration/README.md

 ## Getting Started

-Implement the _OfflineIntegrationSupport_ interface, extend the provided instance of _OfflineIntegrationConfiguration_ and provide any persistence adjustments or bean references you need.
+Implement the _OfflineIntegrationSupport_ interface, extend the provided instance of _OfflineIntegrationConfiguration_ and provide any persistence adjustments (including overriding _getEntityPackagesToScan_) or bean references you need.

 ```java
 @RunWith(SpringJUnit4ClassRunner.class)